Installing the Solidity Compiler¶

 - commit in the format of

-- platform has arbitrary number of items, containing details about the platform and compiler
+- platform, which has an arbitrary number of items, containing details about the platform and compiler

 If there are local modifications, the commit will be postfixed with